Living with wildlife

 • You can also spray plants with a browsing deterrent (product sprayed on plants which animals don't like).

-Why have we been building on land inhabited by kangaroos?
+Why have we been building on land that is home to kangaroos?

-• The State Government sets the Urban Growth Boundary (UGB), which is the edge of suburbia.
-The state government is also responsible for approving Precinct Structure Plans (PSPs) that enable urban development to occur within the boundary.
+• The State Government sets the Urban Growth Boundary (UGB), which is the edge of our suburbs.
+The State Government is also responsible for approving Precinct Structure Plans (PSPs) that enable urban development to occur within the boundary

-• We are working with the State Government and other stakeholders in our region to find ways to manage kangaroo populations as this problem is not just in our municipality.
+• We will always coexist with native animals.
+We are working with the State Government and other stakeholders in our region to find ways to plan for wildlife and manage kangaroo populations.
+This affects others living in areas outside our community as well.

 How do I keep my pets safe when kangaroos are around?

-Keep pet dogs on lead if kangaroos are present.
+Keep pet dogs on a lead if you are visiting an area where kangaroos could be present.

-Dogs have been badly injured when chasing kangaroos.
+Dogs can be badly injured or even unfortunately killed by chasing kangaroos.

 There are kangaroos on my sports ground.
 What should I do?

-• We are aware of kangaroos frequenting sportfields where there is plenty of grass to feed on.
-We are working with the state Department of Environment, Land, Water and Planning to look at suitable solutions.
+• We are aware of kangaroos frequenting sporting fields where there is plenty of grass to feed on.
+We are working with the state Department of Energy, Environment and Climate Action to look at suitable solutions

-• While fences are not a suitable option to manage kangaroos on sportsfields, we will erect signs to help guide residents and clubs.
+• While fences are not a suitable option to manage kangaroos on sporting fields, we will put up signage to help guide residents and clubs.

 How can I stay safe on the road?

-• Be alert - look out for wildlife feeding near the roadside.
+• Look out for wildlife feeding near the roadside

-• If you have an accident with a kangaroo and the kangaroo is injured, call Wildlife Victoria on 03 8400 7300
+• To avoid startling kangaroos, turn off your high beams and don’t sound your horn.
+If you have an accident with a kangaroo and the kangaroo is injured, call Wildlife Victoria on 03 8400 7300.

 Can we have more signs to warn about kangaroos?

-We will be erecting signage around populated areas and sportsfields to warn people of the presence of kangaroos.
+We will be putting up signage around populated areas and sportsfields to warn people of the presence of kangaroos.

-There are road safety standards and guidelines around signage on the sides of roads which we have to adhere to.
+There are road safety standards and guidelines around signage on the sides of roads, which we must adhere to.

 Does Council provide help for injured kangaroos?

-• Council is not responsible for the management of kangaroos or any other wildlife in the municipality and is not resourced to provide a full wildlife rescue service.
+• Council is not responsible for the management of kangaroos or any other wildlife and is not resourced to provide a full wildlife rescue service

-• If you spot an injured kangaroo, call Wildlife Victoria 24 hours a day, seven days a week on 03 8400 7300.
+• If you see an injured kangaroo, call Wildlife Victoria 24 hours a day, seven days a week, on 03 8400 7300

-• While Council’s Animal Management team does play a role with the euthanasia of kangaroos if required, it is Wildlife Victoria who can help organise a local carer for injured or sick animals.
+• While our Animal Management team plays a role with the euthanasia of kangaroos if required, it is Wildlife Victoria that can help organise a local carer for injured or sick animals

-• If you come across a dead kangaroo that has been spray painted, this means that a wildlife rescuer has checked the pouch for joeys and the kangaroo has been reported for collection.
+• If you come across a dead kangaroo that has been spray-painted, this means a wildlife rescuer has checked the pouch for joeys and the kangaroo has been reported for collection.

-What is the City of Whittlesea doing more broadly to protect kangaroos within its municipality?
+What is the City of Whittlesea doing to protect kangaroos?

-As our population expands, the management of kangaroos in an integrated way is increasingly important.
+As our population expands, the management of kangaroos is increasingly important.

-The City of Whittlesea is advocating for a regional approach to kangaroo managemen(PDF, 31MB)t to reduce the risk of landlocking kangaroo populations and ensure the ongoing health and viability of kangaroos in the municipality.
+The City of Whittlesea is advocating for a regional approach to kangaroo management to reduce the risk of landlocking kangaroo populations and ensure the ongoing health and viability of kangaroos in the municipality.

 Why does it seem kangaroos are becoming an issue now?

-• The eastern grey kangaroo has a preference for open habitats and is willing to live near people.
-It is often seen where human settlements adjoin bushland.
+• The Eastern Grey Kangaroo prefers open habitats and is willing to live near people.
+They are often seen where our houses are built alongside bushland

-• Rural and semi-urban developed areas with their lawns, water sources and shady areas provide ideal living conditions for the eastern grey kangaroo.
+• Rural and semi-urban developed areas with lawns, water sources and shady areas are ideal living conditions for the Eastern Grey Kangaroo

-• Over summer, the grasslands dry and kangaroos seek food sources closer to humans such as lawns and sportsfields.
+• In summer, grasslands become dry and kangaroos look for food sources closer to humans, such as lawns and sporting fields

-• As urban areas encroach on kangaroo habitat, people are more regularly coming into contact with them.
+• As our developed areas move into the kangaroos’ habitat, people are more regularly coming into contact with them

 • This is common across the whole of eastern Australia, not just the City of Whittlesea.

-Relocating kangaroos is difficult as they need to be sedated.
+Relocating kangaroos is highly invasive for them and also difficult, as kangaroos are wild animals and need to be sedated.

-Evidence shows they may not stay in their new location, but look to return to where they came from.
+Kangaroos typically do not cope well with being captured and relocated.
+Evidence shows they may not stay in their new location, and might try to return to where they came from.

-If they are trying to get back, there is an increased risk of crossing roads for kangaroos who are disorientated.
+If they try to leave their new location, there is an increased risk of causing hazards by crossing roads while they are disorientated.

 As kangaroos are a protected species, it is illegal to cull them without a permit.